Opening

 • ÖNORM in Austria

-Each standard influences the perception of difficulty.
+Each standard influences the perceived difficulty.

 practical information